5.3.1 Non-agency Payments

 - at the time the payment was made the child support liability was not being fully or partially met by a lump sum credit (CSRC Act sections 69A, 71C(2) and 71C(5)(b)), and

-- the liability is not a parentage overpayment order or spousal and de facto maintenance order (CSRC Act section 71C(5)(a)), or a registrable overseas maintenance liability (CSRC Act section 71C(6)).
+- the liability is not a recovery order or spousal and de facto maintenance order (CSRC Act section 71C(5)(a)), or a registrable overseas maintenance liability (CSRC Act section 71C(6)).

-Was the payment in respect of an enforceable maintenance liability?
+Was the payment in respect of an enforceable maintenance liability or carer liability?

-The Registrar can only credit payments if the payment was made towards an enforceable maintenance liability.
+The Registrar can credit payments if the payment was made towards an enforceable maintenance liability or a carer liability.
 This includes non-agency payments made for arrears on ended cases.

 Example: Blythe is liable to pay child support to the Registrar from 1 April 2014, which is the date that Trevor applied for collection.
 On 13 April 2014, Blythe asks the Registrar to credit $200 paid directly to Trevor on 30 March 2014.
 Blythe and Trevor intended the payment to be for child support for April.
 The Registrar cannot credit the payment under section 71 of the CSRC Act.
 At the time of payment there was no enforceable maintenance liability and the payment was a private payment to the payee.